emrementese/Telegram-Bot-With-Python/README.md

 # Basic Telegram Bot With Python
-This repository about for Telegram bot with python.
-So, you must creat a new telegram bot.
-That's why please read the creatbot.txt file.
+This repository about for Telegram bot with python. İf you don't have a bot,  you must creat a new telegram bot.
+That's why please read the creatbot.txt file or README.md.
 All operations use to with requests module.

 Thanks for read.
 [Creat a Bot](#Create-a-Bot)